 We performed a comparison between Arcserve UDP and Carbonite Server based on real PeerSpot user reviews.

-Find out in this report how the two Backup and Recovery solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."Global deduplication is the best feature of this solution."
+Find out in this report how the two Backup and Recovery solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."I like the tool's speed."

 "The solution has no limitations because it does backup for Linux and Windows."